multiplis/tooltip-component/README.md

 # TooltipComponent

 Consist of two pages with two different tooltip examples.
-Page overflows viewport for showing functionality of tooltip orientation change.
+Page has scroll for showing functionality of tooltip orientation change.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.